Places to Visit in London

 Buckingham Palace

-Buckingham Palace is one of the most popular sights in London (© richie0703)
+Buckingham Palace is one of London’s most popular sights (© richie0703)

-You should plan 1 hour (for the Changing of the Guard)
+Recommended time to visit: 1 hour (including the Changing of the Guard)

-Note: You can only visit the royal chambers between July and October.
-Make sure to secure your tickets well in advance online.
+Important: You can only tour the State Apartments between July and October.
+It’s wise to buy your tickets early.

 Opening hours